 People with fibromyalgia also tend to experience other symptoms, such as chronic fatigue and difficulty concentrating (“fibro fog”).
-While further research is needed, many promising studies have shown that changes in nervous system function are likely to be the cause of these symptoms as well.
+While we still need more research, many promising studies have shown that these same changes in nervous system function are likely to be the cause of these symptoms as well.

 - History of fibromyalgia as a diagnosis

 - Someday there could be a test for fibromyalgia

 I hope my writing is helpful for you!